Slow Tours-helping people enjoy personalised, immersive tours since 2007

-Slow Tours was established as a tour operator in 2007, running 8-day tours in all the beautiful regions of France, in the best seasons of Spring and Autumn.
+Slow Tours was established as a tour operator in 2007, running 8-day tours in all the beautiful regions of France, the stunning Italian Lakes and the Catalonia region of Spain, in the best seasons of Spring and Autumn.
 Delightful tours, no rushing, small groups, where we went off the beaten track, had a lot of fun, visited so many chateaux, beautiful rivers, lakes and beaches, and indulged ourselves and our guests in delicious wine-tasting and gastronomic meals.

 Why Slow Tours?